Aotearoa New Zealand Writing Courses – in-person and online

 University of Canterbury – in addition to a range of courses in journalism, and a selection of creative writing papers (not available every year), this university has the Master in Fine Arts – Creative Writing.
 Here, writers undertake a single larger project as well as a substantial essay and oral exam.

 Hagley Writers’ Institute – based in Christchurch, this offers a part-time year-long course for writers, working in both prose and poetry, with a portfolio submitted at the end of the year.
-Working in groups of ten, the classes meet on Saturdays for support, advice and critiquing with their tutor.
+Working in small groups, the classes meet on Saturdays for support, advice and critiquing with tutors.
+Hagley Writers’ Institute offers both a foundation and advanced level programme, and is also available online on a Tuesday evening for students throughout New Zealand.
+Our current tutors are Melanie Dixon and Joanna Preston, with guest tutors and mentors also contributing to the course across the year.

 The Poetry Class – regular and bespoke short poetry classes in Christchurch and greater Canterbury, taught by Joanna Preston.